marilius12/taxes/pages/basics-of-taxation.md

 Despite tax integration, _corporations_ are often the most tax-efficient because they can pay a reduced **small business** CIT rate at the corporate level, and a flat **dividend tax** at the personal level (typically, lower than PIT).
 As a director/manager, you can decide how much you pay yourself in salary and thus in PIT and socials.

+## Taxable income

+Individuals are taxed based on **tax residency** and **source of income**:

+- Worldwide-tax country
+  - A resident individual is taxed on income from all sources, local and foreign
+  - A non-resident individual is taxed only on local source income
+- Territorial-tax country
+  - Both a resident and a non-resident individual are taxed only on local source income

+Similarly, for companies:

+- Worldwide-tax country
+  - A resident company is taxed on income from all sources with possible exemptions on foreign PE (permanent establishment)
+  - A non-resident company is taxed on income from PE and local sources
+- Territorial-tax country
+  - Both a resident and a non-resident company are taxed on income from PE and local sources

 ## Legal residency vs. tax residency

 These terms are commonly confused.
 Note that they can all be in different countries simultaneously!